 The McLaren Greater Lansing Hospital offered Limbach and its broad group of stakeholders the opportunity to plan and leverage prefabrication to achieve incredible results.
 The project was led by savvy ownership with substantial experience and familiarity with modular construction.

-From the beginning, Team McLaren and its stakeholders were on board with Limbach delivering the mechanical, electrical, plumbing, and fire protection aspects of the project.
-The collective group (Owner, Engineering, GC, Subcontractors) invested heavily in Design for Manufacturing (DfMA) principles to engineer the building for prefabrication and as such audited all the opportunities.
+From the beginning, the joint venture Barton Malow-Christman and its stakeholders were on board with Limbach delivering the mechanical, electrical, plumbing, and fire protection aspects of the project.
+The group (which included the owner, engineer, general contractor, and subcontractors) invested heavily in design-for-manufacturing (DfMA) principles to engineer the building for prefabrication.

 Technology for Multi-Trade Assemblies